 Disclaimer: The wormhole closed, and trapped me off world with no DHD.
 So I can't get back to the Tau'ri in order to be properly feted for writing this story.
-So I own nothing, and made no money off this fic.
+So in the end, I own nothing, and therefore made no money off this fic.
 Life is sometimes a pain in the mikta.

 A/N: Takes place during 'Affinity.'